DataDog/integrations-core/consul/README.md

 `consul.new_leader`:

 The Datadog Agent emits an event when the Consul cluster elects a new leader, tagging it with `prev_consul_leader`, `curr_consul_leader`, and `consul_datacenter`.

+# Further Reading

+To get a better idea of how (or why) to integrate your Consul cluster with Datadog, check out our blog posts:

+* [Monitor Consul health and performance with Datadog](https://www.datadoghq.com/blog/monitor-consul-health-and-performance-with-datadog) - a more in-depth explanation of Datadog-Consul integration
+* [Consul at Datadog](https://engineering.datadoghq.com/consul-at-datadog/) - how Datadog Engineering uses Consul